llun/ideabox/favibot.md

 ## How
 - Crawl facebook likes
-- Crawl and analyse facebook status?
+- Crawl and analyse facebook status/tweets?
 - Compare and extrapolate from similar profiles?